Expose Plex without port forwarding

 1. - Setup your Tailscale account

-Go to Tailscale and get started adn Log in with Google, Microsoft or Github.
+Go to Tailscale and get started and Log in with Google, Microsoft or Github.

 You’ll then be shown this screen: